7devanle/leetSafar/README.md

 - after solving it, and passing all leetcode casses: screenshot your submition and upload to your own git branch repository.

 Creating a brnach:
-after downloading the repo:
+after copying the repo link:
-- open folder
+- open new folder
 - right click and open with git bash
+- git init
 - git clone https://github.com/7devanle/leetSafar.git
 - git checkout/switch 7devanle    //7devanle is name of your repo
 - add your screenshot to the folder (name of screenshot(day#_nameOfProblem)